epfl-lara/cs550/labs/lab2/README.md

-# Lab 2: Simple communication protocol in Stainless
+# Lab 2: From Arithmetic to a Communication Protocol in Stainless

 In this second lab, you will use Stainless to verify a simple communication protocol.
 As we will see, Stainless also allows us to prove properties on traits